-- 2.6 Duties and Responsibilities of the Chief Risk Officer 130 - 2.6.1 The CRO shall be responsible for overseeing the risk management function and shall support the Board in the development of the risk appetite and risk appetite statement of the Bank and for translating the risk appetite into risk limits structure. - 2.6.2 He shall be responsible to propose enhancements to risk management policies, process, and systems to ensure that the Bank's risk management capabilities are sufficiently robust and effective to fully support strategic objectives and risk-taking activities. - 2.7 The CRO has the following functions, among others: - 2.7.1 To supervise the Enterprise Risk Management (ERM) process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation; - 2.7.2 To communicate the top risks and the status of implementation of risk management strategies and action plans to the Risk Oversight Committee; - 2.7.3 To collaborate with the CEO in updating and making recommendation to the Risk Oversight Committee; - 2.7.4 To suggest ERM policies and related guidance, as may be needed; and - 2.7.5 To provide insights on the following: - Risk management processes are performing as intended; - b.
+- 2.7 The CRO has the following functions, among others: - 2.7.1 To supervise the Enterprise Risk Management (ERM) process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation; - 2.7.2 To communicate the top risks and the status of implementation of risk management strategies and action plans to the Risk Oversight Committee; - 2.7.3 To collaborate with the CEO in updating and making recommendation to the Risk Oversight Committee; - 2.7.4 To suggest ERM policies and related guidance, as may be needed; and - 2.7.5 To provide insights on the following: - a.
+Risk management processes are performing as intended; - b.
 Risk measures reported are continuously reviewed by risk owners for effectiveness; and - c.
 Established risk policies and procedures are being complied with.